Normal Subgroups of Profinite Groups of Non-negative Deficiency

-Moreover, if $\SL_2(\CC)/\Gamma$ is compact, then $\Gamma$ is Poincar\'e duality groups of dimension 3.
-We prove: \begin{theorem} Let $\Gamma$ be an arithmetic Kleinian group in $\SL_2(\CC)$ and $p$ be a prime number.
-If the answer to the Question \ref{pgradient} is positive for any subgroup of $\Gamma$ of finite index, then \begin{enumerate} \item $\Gamma$ is $p$-good and \item the $p$-cohomological dimension of the congruence kernel of $\Gamma$ is 1. \end{enumerate} \end{theorem} \begin{proof} Passing, if necessary to a subgroup of finite index of $\Gamma$, we may assume that $\Gamma$ is residually $p$.
-If $\Gamma$ is a non-cocompact lattice, then $\Gamma$ is commensurable to a Bianchi group, see \cite{EGM}.
-In this case we already know that $\Gamma$ is $p$-good (see \cite{GJZ}).
-So, let us assume that $\Gamma$ is cocompact.
-Note that by Proposition \ref{def2}, the deficiency of all open subgroups of $\Gamma_{\hat p}$ is at most 1, and so by \cite[Corollary 4.3]{KZ}, $\Gamma_{\hat p}$ is a Poincar\'e duality group of dimension 3.
-Thus, by \cite[Theorem A]{KZ}, $\Gamma$ is pro-$p$ good.
-Applying, \cite[Proposition 3.1]{We}, we obtain that $\Gamma$ is $p$-good.
-Thus, $G=\widehat \Gamma$ is a Poincar\'e duality profinite group of dimension 3 or has $p$-deficiency 1.
+Moreover, if $\SL_2(\CC)/\Gamma$ is compact, then $\Gamma$ is Poincar\'e duality groups of dimension 3 and if $\SL_2(\CC)/\Gamma$ is not compact then $\Gamma$ is of cohomological dimension 2.
+First using Theorem \ref{betti0}, we prove that the arithmetic lattices are good.
+For the Bianchi groups it was shown in \cite{GJZ}.

+\begin{theorem} Let $\Gamma$ be an arithmetic Kleinian group in $\SL_2(\CC)$.
+Then $\Gamma$ is good and pro-$p$ good for every prime $p$. \end{theorem} \begin{proof} Notice that for any prime $p$ an arithmetic lattice in $\SL_2(\CC)$ is a virtually residually-$p$ group.
+Now the result follows from Theorem \ref{betti0}, because $\beta_1^{(2)}(\G)=0$. \end{proof} \begin{remark}\rm Using a recent deep result of D. Wise \cite{Wi} it is also possible to prove goodness for all fundamental groups of 3-manifolds.
+We give a sketch of the argument.